raiKaustubh/telegram-web-disappearing-photos/README.md

 **Extension not working after installation:**
 - Make sure you're on `web.telegram.org/a` (not `/k`)
-- Click "Initialize Extension" and reload the page
+- Reload the Telegram Web page after installing the extension
 - Check browser console for error messages

-**"Please reload Telegram Web page" error:**
-- Hard refresh the page (Ctrl+Shift+R or Cmd+Shift+R)
-- Reinitialize the extension

 **Photos not sending:**
-- Ensure you have a chat open
+- Ensure you have a chat open on Telegram Web
-- Verify the extension is initialized (check status in popup)
 - Check that the image URL is accessible
+- Verify the console shows `[Disappearing Photos] ✅ Ready!` message
 - Try a different image URL

 **Cache patch not persisting:**
 - Don't clear browser cache while using the extension
-- Reinitialize if you clear cache or restart browser
+- If cache is cleared, reload Telegram Web to re-patch automatically